 In the coming years, the Atelier will design and test plans for circular area development in collaboration with local stakeholders in M4H and in the surrounding neighborhoods.
 Test Site M4H+ will be a pilot project and showcase for the solutions needed to optimally integrate the space that the old port economy has left behind in what will become the resilient Rotterdam of the future.

-From June 1 to July 8, the IABR uses the HAKA Building, a listed industrial monument in the M4H district, to present its main exhibition and program.
-During the biennale, the HAKA Building is in use as the temporary headquarters of Test Site M4H+.
+From June 1 to July 8, the IABR used the HAKA Building, a listed industrial monument in the M4H district, to present its main exhibition and program.
+During the biennale, the HAKA Building was effectively in use as the temporary headquarters of Test Site M4H+.

 Test Site M4H+ is a collaboration of the IABR, Rotterdam Makers District, the City of Rotterdam and the Rotterdam Port Authority.